Is Sport Management A Good Major? Benefits, Salary, & Requirements

 2. Opportunity to follow your passion

-You basically go to work every day motivated and engaged.
+You go to work every day motivated and engaged.
 These traits are crucial in a workplace, as they can help you succeed or advance in your career.

 3. Job flexibility